grvty-labs/django-finkok/README.md

 Disclaimer
 ---------

-The code developed for this project is used for GRVTYlabs' projects.
+The code developed for this repository is used for GRVTYlabs' projects.
 If you wish to know more about one of the projects which uses this library, please
 visit: [FacturaBot](www.facturabot.com)